TheresaLui/SelfHelpContent_v2/articles/problemscopingques.diagnostic.logs.and.diagnostic.settings/problemscopingques-issues-with-configuring-diagnostic-settings.md

             "useAsAdditionalDetails": false,
             "hints": [
                 {
-                    "text": "If possible, please attach a screenshot of the error within the File Upload section below. " }
+                    "text": "If possible, please attach a screenshot of the error within the File upload section below. " }
             ]
         },